BinaryMelodies/x86-emulator/README.md

     * V55: register banks and extended segments
 * Having a separate or integrated x87 coprocessor
 * Testing for early CPU types (8086/80286, etc.)
+* Simplistic instruction cache, sufficient to distinguish between an 8086 and an 8088
 * Simple CPUID instructions
 * Simplistic text mode and keyboard interrupt emulation for several 8086 based computers
 * Several computer types: